thegrumpys/odop/docs/Help/settingValues.md

 Notes:
  - Do not leave a value field blank.
 See also: [Not a Number](htt#nan)
+ - Starting in ODOP version 4.0.7, input of values in scientific notation, for example: 1.234e5, is supported.
- - Input of values less than 1.0 requires a leading zero.
-For example, enter "0.25", not ".25".
+ - Input of values less than 1.0 no longer requires a leading zero.
- - Input of negative numbers requires 2 steps.
-Input the number then put the minus sign in front of it.
- - Input of values in scientific notation, for example: 1.234e5, is not supported in the current release.

 &nbsp;